16B Statement on foreign income (capital income) – Instructions

 5.1 Returns from a foreign UCITS

-5.2 Interest from another EU Member State
+5.2 Interest from another EU Member Country

-5.3 Interest from a non-EU country
+5.3 Interest from non-EU countries

 You can also use the section 5.4 Other capital income; please specify to report any losses due to your foreign-based holdings in an equity savings account, savings-linked life insurance, capital redemption policy, term life insurance, or any insurance contract subjected to special tax treatment (under §35b as discussed above).
 If you report these losses, enter the amount under "Amount of income" as a negative figure with a minus sign in front.

 Date and sign the form.
 Give your daytime telephone number.